achille-martin/pyqt-crom/README.md

 You can then either:
 - Copy, install and run the .apk onto your phone (>=Android v9.0)
-- Install BlueStacks on Windows (https://www.bluestacks.com/download.html), enable hyper-V, open `my games` and install the .apk, run the app offline
+- Install [BlueStacks](https://www.bluestacks.com/download.html) on Windows, enable hyper-V, open `my games` and install the .apk, run the app offline
 - Setup a virtual device in Android Studio, install the app and run it on the virtual device

 :trophy: Congratulations!
 You have completed the tutorial.
 You can view the [demo app running on an Android phone](#pyqt5-demo-app-android-video).